DevExpress/testcafe-examples/examples/scroll/README.md

 **Test Code**: [index.js](index.js)

-This example shows how to use [ClientFunctions](https://devexpress.github.io/testcafe/documentation/guides/basic-guides/obtain-client-side-info.html) and [actions](https://devexpress.github.io/testcafe/documentation/guides/basic-guides/interact-with-the-page.html) to simulate page scroll in TestCafe tests.
+TestCafe [actions](https://devexpress.github.io/testcafe/documentation/guides/basic-guides/interact-with-the-page.html) have a built-in scrolling mechanism.
+In rare cases you might need to scroll the page manually.
+This example features two common ways to do this: a `hover` action and a [ClientFunction](https://devexpress.github.io/testcafe/documentation/guides/basic-guides/obtain-client-side-info.html)

 The test page has 2 buttons.
 They are located 2000 px and 4000 px to the right respectively, both outside of viewport.